- Link: Amazon

 - Stanley, Wilkin, Schreiner, Dunn, Barber, Four Views on the Role of Works at the Final Judgment, and

 - Stanley, A., Salvation Is More Complicated than You Think, and

 - Sandlin, P.A., A Faith That Is Never Alone, and

 - Rainbow, Paul., The Way of Salvation: The Role of Christian Obedience in Justification).

 In my opinion Wright is simply saying what Paul does here, although he does get in trouble for using the word ‘basis’.
-I’ll be posting a topical post on future judgment and salvation to demonstrate the future judgment is indeed according to works.
+I’ve posted on future judgment and salvation to demonstrate the future judgment is indeed according to works here.

 8 – God’s Renewed Humanity